Meet the Danes

 So much so that babies sleep outside in prams while their parents sit inside, sipping coffee.
 One time in New York, a Danish mother ended up in jail for four days for parking a stroller on the sidewalk.
 Trust is foundational, it's what also ties the Danish welfare system together.
 It’s what makes people willing to pay taxes to the state.
 We share the risks, the costs and the right to receive help.
 From parental leave to pensions, from school to sickbeds.

-Together with Hansen's Ice Cream, we’ve tried to tell the story of Denmark in a single scoop.
+Together with Hansen's Ice Cream, we’ve made a delicious Danish icecream.
 It’s red berry pudding with cream and pieces of licorice.
 Available exclusively at the National Museum of Denmark and associated museums.